 Pap 1970 something.

-A few days ago The Deer Hunter and I were watching some silly reality tv show-I believe it was Ax Men.
+A few days ago The Deer Hunter and I were watching some silly reality tv show, I believe it was Ax Men.
 One of the 'tree hunters' is really more of a swamp hunter.
-I'm sure it was to add to the craziness of the show or to highlight the oddity of his character-but he was shown barrelling down the water in a boat-shaving with a razor at the same time-only he was dry shaving.
+I'm sure it was to add to the craziness of the show or to highlight the oddity of his character, but he was shown barreling down the water in a boat shaving with a razor at the same time-only he was dry shaving.

-I don't know if it was the era Pap was raised in-or a hold over from his days of being a Marine-but I have never seen him with a beard or a moustache.
+I don't know if it was the era Pap was raised in or a hold over from his days of being a Marine, but I have never seen him with a beard or a mustache.
 I've rarely seen Pap with even stubble on his face-he keeps it smooth and clean shaven.

-Most of the time my brother Steve has a moustache-but every once in a while he'll shave it off.
+Most of the time my brother Steve has a mustache, but every once in a while he'll shave it off.

-Unlike Pap, Paul, and Steve-The Deer Hunter doesn't have to shave everyday.
+Unlike Pap, Paul, and Steve, The Deer Hunter doesn't have to shave every day since his beard grows much slower.
 Oh he wished he did though!
-(I'm secretly glad he doesn't-because if he did-he'd look like one of those bearded ax men or duck hunters on tv).
+I'm secretly glad he doesn't-because if he could he'd grow a beard that ended at his waist.

-The Deer Hunter goes from having a moustache-to not having one-to having a goatee-to not having one-to having a beard during deer season-to not having one.
+The Deer Hunter goes from having a mustache-to not having one-to having a goatee-to not having one-to having a beard during deer season-to not having one.
 In other words he changes his facial hair about as often as the wind blows.
-The first time the girls seen him without a moustache they cried.
+The first time the girls seen him without a mustache they cried.
 Actually they pitched a fit and wanted him to put it back-which of course he couldn't.
 It was a real ordeal-2 toddlers running through the house screaming, crying, and refusing to listen to us explain anything to them.
-All over a moustache.
+All over a mustache.

 The Art Of Manliness tells you how to shave like your Grandfather did-go here to read about it.